 Fortunately, we can help you with choosing the best background checking site to prepare for your Amazon job application.
 Our researchers have been testing all the top background checking sites to see which is best at digging out accurate criminal record data.

-As a result of those tests, we have identified three background checking sites we judge to be head and shoulders ahead of the rest of the field.
-Our top three recommended background checking sites for people applying for a job with Amazon are:
+As a result of those tests, we have identified two background checking sites we judge to be head and shoulders ahead of the rest of the field.
+Our top two recommended background checking sites for people applying for a job with Amazon are:

 Instant CheckMate is able to dig out full criminal record details faster than any other site we tested.
 Its searches were lightning-fast yet still able to pull out all of the information you would expect, and more.
 The quality and detail of their results were exceptional and it was also all presented in very user-friendly reports.